 Q: Is there a deadline for submitting a PED?

 A: Yes, all exception requests must be received no later than one quarter following the quarter in question.

 Q: How long will it take to process my PED?

 A: A response will be issued within 15 instructional days of the request.

 Q: Do I need to provide documentation in support of the PED?

 A: Yes.
 It MUST accompany your PED.
-The documentation must support the extenuating circumstance and the timeline during which the situation occurred.
+The documentation (as described in the Exception Category of the PED) must support the extenuating circumstance and the timeline during which the situation occurred.

 Q: What will happen if I the documentation submitted with this PED is incomplete or lacks relevancy?

 A: You will be notified that your petition is incomplete and be allowed only one opportunity to resubmit within 10 instructional days following notification.